ryansolid/babel-plugin-jsx-dom-expressions/README.md

 ### @skip

-This skips wrapping the attribute expression in a function and just writes it straight out.
+This skips calling the wrapExpr handler.
 Keep in mind if the element is in a parent expression it may unintentionally trigger it.
-So keep that in mind.

 ## Work in Progress